 The “What” & “How”: Moving Beyond the Basics

 Advanced tax planning shifts the focus from managing income taxes alone to a trifecta of tax efficiency: Income Tax, Capital Gains Tax, and Estate/Gift Tax.
-A key insight is that the most powerful tax strategies leverage the differences between these three regimes and the timing of your life cycle (accumulation vs. distribution).
+A key insight is that the most powerful tax strategies leverage the differences between these three regimes and the timing of your life cycle (accumulation vs. distribution), making it essential to understand and navigate tax regulations to optimize advanced tax strategies.

 Structuring Wealth Transfer with Irrevocable Trusts: A Grantor Trust Strategy